computationalstylistics/computationalstylistics.github.io/_pages/resources.md

 layout: page
 permalink: /resources/
 title: resources
-description: Materials prepared by the group.
+description: Materials prepared by the Group.
+(More to be added soon...).
 ---